Go to our other sites

 Each module of the syllabus contains the Assessment Criteria, which must be met to achieve a Pass or Merit, and an Example Assessment Activity.
 You are free to design your own assessment activities related to the school curriculum you are delivering.

-For further information view the frequently asked questions.
+For further information view the frequently asked questions (PDF, 245KB).